wehlutyk/thesis/content/1-introduction-2-evolution.md

 The combination of (a) and (b) is not new, as a similar inspiration underlay the development of memetics [@dawkins_selfish_2006].
 \(b) can be fleshed out in different manners however.
-Memetics, for instance, suggested that the full details of the neo-darwinian synthesis could be applied to culture: it considered culture as a collection of particles (memes, the cultural counterpart of genes) that are transmitted from person to person with random variation, and differentially reproduced because of their competition for attention.
+Memetics, for instance, suggested that the full details of the neo-Darwinian synthesis could be applied to culture: it considered culture as a collection of particles (memes, the cultural counterpart of genes) that are transmitted from person to person with random variation, and differentially reproduced because of their competition for attention.
 The new wave, which we will call *cultural evolutionist*, is not committed to such a genetic view of culture: for these approaches culture need not be particulate, and the way cultural things change when they are transmitted or learned is by no means random.